atom-community/tool-bar/README.md

     icon: 'octoface'
     callback: 'application:about'
     priority: 10

+  # Cleaning up when tool bar is deactivated
+  @toolBar.onDidDestroy ->
+    @toolBar = null
+    # Teardown any stateful code that depends on tool bar ...
 ```

 The method `addButton` requires an object with at least the properties `icon` and `callback`.